Dog coughing at night, Pneumonia and other respiratory infections. Does it mean my dog is sick? This article explains…

 Home remedies to barking dog cough

-It cannot be emphasized enough how much rest your dog needs when he is ill.
+It cannot be emphasized enough how much rest your dog needs when ill.
 It is time to get off your daily routine and let your pup rest for a few days as he recovers.

 This is because it is only natural for your dog to be active rather than sleeping all day and night.
 Idleness may lead to boredom which may result in quite some undesirable behaviors.

 b) Botanical Oils

 However, to avoid making your dog feel worse, always consult with your vet for the best oil to use.
-Peppermint oils also help ease congestion while lavender oil will soothe a cough.
+Peppermint oils also help ease congestion, while lavender oil will soothe a cough.

-In combination with herbs, honey is known to soothe coughs in both humans and dogs.
-However, you should be careful when administering honey to obese and diabetic dogs.
+In combination with herbs, honey is known to soothe coughs in humans and dogs.
+However, you should be careful when administering love to obese and diabetic dogs.

 d) Chicken broth

-You can add chicken soup to your dog’s diet which will also make it taste and smell better.
-This is helpful especially in dogs that have a poor appetite from coughing.
+You can add chicken soup to your dog’s diet, making it taste and smell better.
+This is helpful, especially in dogs with a poor appetite from coughing.

 e) Coconut oil and cinnamon

 These two products contain antiviral properties.
-In the case your dog’s cough is as a result of a viral infection, coconut oil and cinnamon will help fight the pathogens.
+If your dog’s cough results from a viral infection, coconut oil and cinnamon will help fight the pathogens.

 f) Cough Syrup

 Most illnesses that bring about coughing are respiratory.
 Just like we need cough syrups to ease a cough and the pain that comes with it, you may opt to get your dog some too.

 Sadly, your dog will not be at peace since he will cough persistently for days.
 Your vet may recommend the use of cough syrup to ease these symptoms.

-In addition, the only way to deal with barking dog cough is by paying your vet a visit.
-This is important because the vet will be able to tell the cause of the coughing.
+In addition, the only way to deal with barking dog cough is by visiting your vet.
+This is important because the vet can tell the cause of the coughing.

-In the case where your dog has kennel cough, you should isolate him from other dogs to prevent transmission or even your dog developing a secondary illness.
-Lastly, it is important to always protect our dogs from developing common illnesses like heartworm, which can be life-threatening.
-Puppies should be vaccinated against viral and bacterial illnesses, especially between the age of 6 weeks and 6 months.
+If your dog has kennel cough, you should isolate him from other dogs to prevent transmission or your dog developing a secondary illness.